Hoshiharetsu/CS210-Projects/README.md

 This I really had to think on - I guess if anything, I'd say in the Grocery Application, looping through and collecting the produce from the original text file and then writing it to a .dat file and formatting it to show the produce item and a number of that item that is available.
 Along that thought, for a lot of my work in the class I used CLion and then would create a Visual Studio project and rebuild the project in VS. That was probably the biggest challenge as CLion handles file reading and writing a little differently from VS (I think it's due to VS's .sln reference, I did not get too deep into it).

 Several resources I tapped into included [W3Schools](https://www.w3schools.com/cpp/default.asp), [Microsoft's C++ Language Reference](https://learn.microsoft.com/en-us/cpp/cpp/cpp-language-reference?view=msvc-170), along with several discord servers that focus on programming: [The Programmer's Hangout](https://discord.gg/programming), [The Coding Den](https://discord.gg/code), and [Code Support](https://discord.gg/codesupport-240880736851329024)

+## Skill Transferability:

+As I prepare for the Spring semester, the main skill I want to continue to use and pass on to my students is the importance of well documented code.
+Even in the introduction to programming courses, I now see how important it is for the students to be practicing this earlier rather than trying to add it later.
+I've already started to revisit several of my programming projects and activities to refine and add the additional requirement for commenting.

+***

+## Code adaptation and matainability: